+These batteries are extremely powerful for their size and weight, and smartphones would not exist without them.
 Lithium batteries are also used for laptop and tablet computers, iPods, watches and even power tools.
 Despite the many advantages of these batteries, the transportation industry has been slow to accept them.
-However, a number of people have been trading out their used golf cart batteries for lithium batteries, and they are enjoying the results as well as leading a revolution in the performance of electric golf carts.
+However, some people have been trading out their used golf cart batteries for lithium batteries, and they are enjoying the results as well as leading a revolution in the performance of electric golf carts.

 What Is a Lithium-Ion Battery?

 Until recently, electric golf carts have been powered by banks of four to eight lead-acid batteries.
-Lead-acid batteries have been around since 1859, and even though they perform much better now than they did 100 years, the technology is inefficient and outdated.
-In fact, when discussing only rechargeable batteries, the lead-acid variety has the lowest energy density of them all, and they are lacking in several other respects, including performance versus temperature, cycling and discharge rate.
+Lead-acid batteries have been around since 1859.
+And even though they perform much better now than they did 100 years, the technology is inefficient and outdated.
+When discussing only rechargeable batteries, the lead-acid variety has the lowest energy density of them all.
+And they lack in several other respects: including performance versus temperature, cycling and discharge rate.

-In contrast, the first lithium-ion battery became commercially available in the 1970s, and the rechargeable version was developed by Sony only in 1991.
-In the decades that followed, the electrolyte chemistry and stability of these batteries has improved tremendously, and they can do with a single cell what other batteries can with four or more cells.
+In contrast, the first lithium-ion battery became commercially available in the 1970s, and Sony developed the rechargeable version in 1991.
+In the decades that followed, the electrolyte chemistry and stability of these batteries has improved tremendously.
+And they can now do with a single cell what other batteries can with four or more cells.

-Lead-acid batteries work by discharging hydrogen ions from a negatively charged lead electrode to a second lead electrode that is positively charged.
+Lead-acid batteries work by discharging hydrogen ions from a negatively charged lead electrode.
 What makes the transfer possible is a solution of sulphuric acid and water, in which both electrodes are submerged.
 Lithium-ion batteries substitute the lead electrodes for a lithium compound and the sulphuric acid for one of several organic solvents.

 Low Long-Term Cost

-It is estimated that 90 percent of all electric golf carts, low-speed vehicles (LSVs) and neighborhood electric vehicles (NEVs) are powered by traditional lead-acid batteries despite the advantages of rechargeable lithium batteries.
+It is estimated that traditional lead-acid batteries power 90 per cent of all electric golf carts, low-speed vehicles (LSVs) and neighborhood electric vehicles (NEVs) despite the advantages of rechargeable lithium batteries.
 The primary reason for this stems from the one major disadvantage of lithium-ion batteries: They have a high upfront cost.
 However, when you factor in performance and lifespan, lithium-ion batteries are a much more cost-effective choice.

-While a lower lifetime cost is enough to drive most people to replace their lead-acid batteries with lithium-ion batteries, the latter also delivers improves performance.
-Because lead-acid batteries discharge at a slower rate as the charge depletes, they stop producing enough voltage for operating a golf cart when they are still 20 percent to 30 percent full.
+While a lower lifetime cost is enough to drive most people to replace their lead-acid batteries with lithium-ion batteries, the latter also delivers improved performance.
+Because lead-acid batteries discharge at a slower rate as the charge depletes, they stop producing enough voltage for operating a golf cart when they are still 20 per cent to 30 per cent full.
 This is wildly inefficient and it drastically reduces the range of the vehicle on a single charge.

 In addition to increasing a vehicle’s range, lithium-ion batteries increase its speed and carrying capacity because they are so much smaller and lighter than lead-acid batteries are.
 Lithium-ion batteries are about one-half the size and one-third the weight of standard batteries.
 In a golf cart, this weight difference is the equivalent of two average adults.